SunnySunnia/HS610/Longitudinal-Trajectory.md

 **Mechanism:**
 * application of finite mixture
 * assumes the population is composed of a mixture of distinct groups defined by their `developmental trajectory`.
+* pro: takes no stand on the population distribution of trajectories and instead uses the trajectory groups as a statistical device for approximating the unknown distribution of trajectories across population members.
 *